-A motherboard isn’t just a big slab of PCB for sticking components on—it decides what you can plug in, how fast it can run, and how long your build stays relevant.
-Get the wrong one and you’ll discover the joy of RMA forms; get the right one and you’ll forget it even exists (the ultimate compliment in PC building).
+A motherboard isn’t just a big slab of PCB for sticking components on: it decides what you can plug in, how fast it can run, and how long your build stays relevant.
+Get the wrong one and you’ll spend time with RMA forms; get the right one and you’ll forget it exists.

 1. Key Terms—Quick and Painless